V1NNYB4RT3L5/Slave-To-The-Algorithm-/Week 07./README.md

 - Breziers to connect anchor points with a clean curve. https://processing.org/reference/bezier_.html <br/>

-I also recieved a link from Karen to Geomerative - http://www.ricardmarxer.com/geomerative/ - a library created to facilitate process of making generative typography and shapes in Processing.
-Geomeritave is a library for Processing that is used to facilitate the process of creating generative shapes, ‘This library exposes the shapes (such as vector drawings or typographies) in a more approchable way.’
+I also recieved a link from Karen to Geomerative - http://www.ricardmarxer.com/geomerative/ - Geomeritave is a library for Processing that is used to facilitate the process of creating generative shapes, ‘This library exposes the shapes (such as vector drawings or typographies) in a more approchable way.’
 By making it ‘easy’ to access paths, handles and points of typography Geomerative appeared to be the perfect way to merge pre-existing typefaces.

 ### Talk about Github becoming our website
 [Useful video](https://pages.github.com/) showing how we can make our githubs visible on a public domain.